kalgynirae/recipes/chicken_curry.md

 Curry powder:

-* 1/2 tsp fenugreek seeds
+* 1/4 tsp fenugreek seeds
-* 2 tsp fennel seeds
+* 1.5 tsp fennel seeds (try 1?)
-* 1 tsp cumin seeds
+* 1 tsp coriander seeds
-* 2 tsp turmeric powder
+* 1 tsp turmeric powder
-* 1/2 tsp cayenne powder
+* 1/4 tsp cayenne powder

 Garam masala:

-* 3/4 tsp coriander seeds
-* 3/4 tsp whole cloves
+* 1/4 tsp whole cloves
-* 1/4 tsp cardamom seeds
+* 1/4 tsp cardamom seeds (try less?)
 * 1/4 tsp cinnamon powder
+* 1/2 tsp fenugreek leaves (try more?, or 1/2 tsp *better ground*)
+* 1/4 tsp peppercorns
+* a few small pieces of star anise

 ## Step 2: Make curry

-* 4 tbsp ghee
+* 4 tbsp chicken fat (try +2 tbsp ghee?)
-* 3 cups yellow onion, diced large
+* 3 cups yellow onion, diced
+* 1/2 tsp cumin seeds
 * 1 tsp salt
+* 1/4 cup golden raisins
 * 2 tsp minced garlic
 * 2 tsp minced ginger

-Heat the ghee in a large pot.
-Add the onions and cook on medium-low heat for at least 20 minutes, until the onions are very soft.
-Add the ginger and garlic and cook for a few minutes more.
+Heat the fat in a large pot.
+Add the onions and cumin seeds, and cook on medium-low heat for at least 20 minutes, until the onions are very soft.
+Add the salt, raisins, ginger, and garlic and cook for a few minutes more.
 Add the curry powder and 2/3 of the garam masala and cook for another minute or two.

 * 1.25 cup water or chicken stock
 * 2 tsp lemon juice